 This paper has two elements.
-Firstly, it provides an overview of Derbyshire and Derby in terms of its population, transport system, economy, environment etc. Secondly, it sets out the background information regarding minerals in the Plan area.
-This information provides the foundation for developing the vision and objectives of the Plan.
+Firstly, it provides an overview of Derbyshire and Derby in terms of its population, transport system, economy and environment etc. Secondly, it sets out background information regarding the important minerals that are present in the Plan area as well as current and historic extraction areas.
+This information provides the foundation for developing the vision and objectives of the Plan, which in turn provides the framework for the policies and provision for those respective minerals over the Plan period.